MichielsenM/FOAM/docs/Pipeline.md

 </ul>
 </details>

 ### pipe1_construct_pattern
-Construct the theoretical pulsation patterns, optimise their rotation rates, select theoretical pulsation patterns matching the observational pattern, and merge with the models surface properties into one file.
+Construct the theoretical pulsation patterns for each stellar model.
+Thereafter select theoretical pulsation patterns matching the observational pattern whilst optimising their rotation rates.
+Finally combine this information with the models' surface properties into one file.
 <details>
 <summary> <b>Output</b> (click to expand) </summary> <br>